xullnn/ls_pull_over_push/210/answers.md

 We can omit `return` and curly braces in arrow functions when the function body contains only one expression.
 If it contains two or more expressions, you must explicitly return the return value if you need it, and you must also use curly braces.

-Use code example to demonstrate?
+Use code example to demonstrate this quotation?

 > Lexical Scoping defines how variable names are resolved in nested functions: inner functions contain the scope of parent functions even if the parent function has returned.